Clinical Science Program Offered in the Caribbean

 A critical part of any medical education, clerkships give Windsor School of Medicine students the opportunity to apply the skills they have acquired in challenging, real-world environments for a total of 72 weeks of practical experience and instruction.
 Take your medical education to the next level at our St. Kitts university; call us today.

 CLINICAL CLERKSHIPS: MD 6 – 10:

-After passing the USMLE Step 1, Windsor students are eligible to enter Clinical Clerkships, in rotation, in specific fields.
+After successfully completing basic sciences, Windsor students are eligible to enter Clinical Clerkships, in rotation, in specific fields.
 There are 48 weeks of required clinical core clerkships and 24 weeks of electives.
 The core clerkships in medicine, surgery, pediatrics, family medicine, obstetrics/gynecology and psychiatry are the basic areas of medical practice about which all physicians need to be knowledgeable.
 They are included in the curriculum of every medical school participating in these clerkships and provide students with an understanding of the various specializations in medicine.
 For more information on policies and resources kindly refer to our clinical curriculum manual.
 The required core clerkships for 48 weeks are as follows:

 SYLLABI OF CORE ROTATIONS – 48 WEEKS

 SELECTIVES & ELECTIVES – 24 WEEKS

 The 24 additional weeks are spent in elective clerkships and mandatory selective clerkships; these must include twelve additional weeks of medicine, as arranged by you, which may be spent in general medicine or in medical or surgical subspecialties.

 Twelve additional weeks in mandatory electives: four weeks in preventive medicine; four weeks in community medicine; four weeks of research.
 All electives are to be arranged as additional private financial arrangements with various medical training institutions or clinical coordinators.